 Stress is a sad fact of life but there are all kinds of things that you can do to manage it.
-Popular suggestions include increasing your physical activity (hello yoga!), eating healthier stuff (blech, kale), and getting appropriate amounts of shut-eye (give me call when you figure out how to do that - I need tips!).
-But, because I’m here on behalf of SohoSpark I’m gonna pitch journaling.
+Popular suggestions include:

-And I’m not even engaging in bahooey.
+And I don't even have to engage in bahooey to do so.
 Honest.
-Writing in a personal journal is a proven and effective method of managing stress.
+Writing in a blank notebook is a proven and effective method of managing stress.

 How Journaling Helps to Manage Stress